BryanQuigley/keepsummertime.com/about.md

 ### didn't it pass?
-If not fully passed to become a law, the bills need to be re-introduced in the next session.
-Here are the old ones:
+Here is the current status.

+The [house](https://www.congress.gov/bill/119th-congress/house-bill/139/cosponsors) version is currently at 13 co-sponsors (all Republicans)

+The [senate](https://www.congress.gov/bill/119th-congress/senate-bill/29/cosponsors) version is currently at 16 co-sponsors (8 D, 8 R)

+Here are how we did in old sessions, the bills need to be re-introduced.

 The [house](https://www.congress.gov/bill/117th-congress/house-bill/69/cosponsors?searchResultViewType=expanded) version was introduced by Rep. Buchanan, Vern and currently got to 48 co-sponsors (32 R, 16 D) but never got called up for a vote on the floor.